AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Go to **CoPilot > Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.

-Verify whether the CIDR range `192.168.12.0/24` is overlapping with an existing in used cidr or not, as shown below.
+Verify if the CIDR range `192.168.12.0/24` overlaps with any currently used **CIDR ranges**, as illustrated below.

 ```{figure} images/lab1-vnet1.png
 ---